AN EMBODIED, CREATIVE & INCLUSIVE APPROACH

 Prior to teaching yoga she worked in the arts, developing & delivering community arts projects promoting social inclusion and community cohesion.
-She has always worked from a compassionate motivation to make the world a more creative and joyful place for everyone, and making yoga accessible to more people.
-This informs her current thinking about yoga, mindfulness and embodiment teaching and practice.
+She has always worked from a compassionate motivation to make the world a healthy, creative and joyful place for everyone, and making yoga, mindfulness and embodiment accessible to more people.
+This informs her current thinking in terms of her teaching and practice.

 Karin is an accredited British Wheel of Yoga (BWY) teacher trainer, having completed the nationally recognised three-year yoga teacher training as well as specialist meditation modules for yoga teachers and additional teacher training with the BWY to run BWY Foundation Courses and Certificate and Diploma Courses (teacher training).
 In 2014 Karin completed a Masters of Science degree in Mindfulness Studies at the University of Aberdeen.
 She is receiving regular supervision through the Mindfulness Association and is trained to teach their Mindfulness Based Living Course.
 She is qualified to teach Embodied Yoga Principles and she completed the Embodied Facilitator Course in 2017.
 Yoga teaching influences include Mindfulness Yoga, Vanda Scaravelli, Sandra Sabatini, Ginny Kempster, Maarten Vermaasse, Peter Blackaby, John Stirk, Gary Carter's structural integration approach to yoga and mindfulness meditation practice both from secular traditions and Buddhism including stress reduction and mindfulness based living approaches.